New Jersey Route 3: Route description

-Route 3 heads to the southeast, from an interchange with US 46 and County Route 621 (CR 621, Valley Road) as a six-lane divided highway with a Jersey barrier.
+Route 3 heads to the southeast, from an interchange with US 46 and Valley Road (County Route 621 [CR 621]) as a six-lane arterial road with a jersey barrier.
 It is not up to freeway standards, as it contains a few businesses with right-in/right-out access.
-The route interchanges with CR 623 (Grove Street) and CR 509 (Broad Street), then the Garden State Parkway, where it passes south of the Allwood Road Park & Ride serving NJ Transit buses.
+The route intersects Grove Street (CR 623) and Broad Street (CR 509), then the Garden State Parkway, where it passes south of the Allwood Road Park & Ride, a park and ride lot serving NJ Transit buses.
 All interchange movements are present between Route 3 and the Garden State Parkway, except from the southbound Garden State Parkway to westbound Route 3 and from eastbound Route 3 to the northbound Garden State Parkway.

-Past the Garden State Parkway, Route 3 eventually turns into a six-lane freeway that is not designed to Interstate Highway standards.
-It interchanges with CR 622 (Bloomfield Avenue), before it passes over Norfolk Southern's Newark Industrial Track line and intersects CR 603 (Passaic Avenue), which heads south into Nutley to become Route 7.
-The next interchange is for CR 601 (Main Avenue).
-Past that interchange, Route 3 passes over NJ Transit's Main Line and comes to an interchange with the Route 21 freeway before passing over the route.
+Past the Garden State Parkway, Route 3 intersects Bloomfield Avenue (CR 622), before it passes over Norfolk Southern's Newark Industrial Track line and intersects Passaic Avenue (CR 603), which heads south into Nutley to become Route 7.
+The next interchange is for Main Avenue (CR 601).
+Past that interchange, Route 3 passes over NJ Transit's Main Line and comes to an interchange with Route 21 before passing over the route and becoming a six-lane freeway.

 Route 3 crosses the Passaic River on a fixed bridge, which replaced a double-leaf trunnion bascule bridge in 2013, into Rutherford, Bergen County.
-Just after crossing the river, the route interchanges with CR 507 (Riverside Avenue).
+Just after crossing the river, the route intersects Riverside Avenue (CR 507).
 The freeway continues through a residential area and comes to an exit that provides access to southbound Route 17.
-Past this interchange, Route 3 is closely paralleled by Route 17 to the south until Route 3 interchanges again with Route 17, which continues to the north of Route 3.
+Past this interchange, Route 3 is closely paralleled by Route 17 to the south until Route 3 intersects Route 17 again, which continues to the north of Route 3.